Kovaczso/ZsoltKovac.github.io/README.md

 # ![Logo](favicon/favicon-32x32.png) ZK Portfolio Website
 #### Welcome to my portfolio website!
-This website serves as a digital space for myself to showcase my projects and delve into the world of data-driven solutions.
-It features various sections including an introduction, details about my experience and technical proficiency, a showcase of my projects, and a contact form for reaching out.
+This digital space allows me to showcase my projects and explore data-driven solutions.
+It features various sections, including an introduction, details about my experience and technical proficiency, a showcase of my projects, and a contact form for reaching out.
 ##### The website is fully operational, featuring a functional contact form allowing users to submit messages directly.
 Notably, the development and hosting of the website incurred zero costs.

 ## Technologies Used